Annabel Crabb: Gendered impacts of caring on work

 Crabb has reported on the differential impact of parenting on workforce productivity and that following the birth of a child, fathers spend, on average, half the number of hours on household work that mothers do.
 Crabb shared demographic analysis by Jennifer Baxter of the Australian Institute of Family Studies showing that women spend on average 30 hours per week on household work, whereas men spend 15.
-In the 7am podcast, Crabb described the pattern, saying the graph "just leapt off the page", and that men's average work hours follow a flat line 'like a cruiser, just cruising along".
+In the 7am podcast, Crabb described the pattern, saying the graph "just leapt off the page", and that men's average work hours follow a flat line "like a cruiser, just cruising along".
 Crabb reported "Whenever she (Baxter) shows the graph at conferences, people just go... (intake of breath)".
 The analysis looks at paid working hours, child care and unpaid domestic work in heterosexual couples.
 "The work is so evocative, like in ER when someone has a very dangerous elevation, the heartbeat of a highly stressed and anxious person".
 She suggests that by changing both Australian laws and societal pressures, the disparity in hours spent on household work may be addressed, and that fathers may have more time and stronger relationships with their children.

 Crabb has reported on policy which has changed gendered aspects of parenting and work.
-She has reported on policy which has changed this.
 She said, "Employers are starting to recognise that the fathers of a young generation do want to be more involved in their kids lives than their dads were and that if you want to attract and retain great staff then trusting them to make the right decision in their private lives only strengthens their attachment to your workplace and commitment to the job you want them to do."

 Personal life

-Crabb's partner is lawyer Jeremy Storer, brother of Australian senator Tim Storer.
+Crabb's husband is lawyer Jeremy Storer, brother of former South Australian senator Tim Storer.
 They have three children.